pure-data/pddp/md-reference/set.md

 - setsize
 - element
 - struct
-pdcategory: vanilla, Data Structures
+pdcategory: Accessing Data
 last_update: '0.47'
 inlets:
-  nth:
+  1st:
+  - type: set <symbol, symbol>
+    description: if none or just one field is given, you can use 'set' to set struct name and field.
+  "'n' :number of arguments set 'n' fields and we create 'n' inlets for them.":
   - type: float/symbol
-    description: value in a scalar
+    description: value in a scalar.
-  2nd:
+  rightmost:
   - type: pointer
-    description: a pointer to the scalar
+    description: a pointer to the scalar.
 flags:
-- name:	-symbol
+- flag:	"-symbol"
-  description: so you can set symbol values
+  description: so you can set symbol values.
 arguments:
 - type: symbol
-  description: structure name
+  description: structure name.
 - type: list
-  description: symbols for field names (each creates an inlet)
+  description: symbols for field names (each creates an inlet).
-methods:
-  - type: set <symbol, symbol>
-    description: if none or just one field is given, you can use 'set' to set struct name and field
 draft: false
 ---
 "Set" takes a pointer to a scalar in its rightmost inlet.
 The remaining inlets set numeric fields.
 Symbols are handled specially, as shown below.
 Arrays are accessed using the "element" object, and lists using "text" objects.
 Only the leftmost inlet is "hot".